Jetmate/hackclub/workshops/pico-8/Collision.md

 Now, we will have the camera system we wanted!

-## Editor tabs

-move all your chicken functions to one tab so it's easier to read pls

-TODO: this

 ## Making the player a table

 We use tables to group related variables. `player_x` and `player_y` are related, so why not group them?